Tjstretchalot/lonelypsc/README.md

 async def main():
     async with HttpPubSubClient(_build_config()) as client:
+        # entering/exiting the client involves setting up/tearing down a server socket, so
+        # you should generally only have 1 at a time and avoid unnecessarily recreating them

         print('Subscribing to foo/bar (exact match) until 1 message is received...') async with client.subscribe_exact(b'foo/bar') as subscription:
             async for message in subscription: